Key Challenges:

 URI Blacklisting Policy:

-All external requests to URLs that were not meant for public access were blocked.
+The AI engine blocked all external requests to URLs that were not meant for public access as soon as the DDoS requests/site traffic increase was witnessed.
 Only internal teams with specific internal IP addresses were permitted to access them.

 Rate-Limiting Rules: